 Part I- Classroom Visit (1 hour)

 Students are introduced to watersheds and our connection to the water cycle.
-They are challenged to build their own city, provide water to citizens and make sure the water is cleaned and returned to the environment to be used again.
+They are challenged to build their own city, provide water to citizens, and make sure the water is cleaned and returned to the environment to be used again.
 In addition, students become Lake Whatcom Investigators, discovering the unique features of our drinking water source.
-Students receive their Sharing Our Watersheds science journal and a Lake Whatcom Watershed Map.
+Students receive their Bellingham Water School science journal and a Lake Whatcom Watershed Map.

-Student groups watch the video "Lost in Puget Sound" and prepare small group presentations about local stormwater pollutants such as oil and gas, fertilizer, pesticides, pet waste, phosphorus, sediment, litter, and soap.
+Student groups watch the video "Lost in Puget Sound".
+The students then research one local stormwater pollutant and present their findings to their classmates with an emphasis on what they can do to prevent this pollutant from entering the stormwater system.
+Stormwater pollutants include oil and gas, fertilizer, pesticides, pet waste, phosphorus, sediment, litter, and soap.

 Students present their stormwater pollution information to city educators.
 When finished, they become Drain Rangers, learning simple steps to prevent stormwater pollution.
 They receive a Drain Ranger certificate to remind them of their pledge to keep our waterways clean.
 The class will review results from the Water Use Worksheet and learn how to use less water at home.
 Students receive a shower timer to help them achieve their water conservation goals.

 Journals, worksheets, game cards posters, and more.